-EPA recently issued a proposed rulemaking using its authority under the Toxic Substances Control Act (TSCA) Section 8(a)(7) to require industries and producers of PFAS since January 1, 2011 to report information to the Agency including their PFAS use, production volume, disposal practices and other detailed data.
+U.S. EPA recently issued a proposed rulemaking using its authority under TSCA Section 8(a)(7) to require industries and producers of PFAS since January 1, 2011 to report information to the Agency including use, production volume, disposal practices and other detailed data.
 Given the near indestructibility of PFAS by their very design, increased source identification and source control is imperative to truly reduce PFAS prevalence.
-As passive receivers of PFAS, clean water utilities will benefit greatly from increased transparency on upstream sources.
+Clean water utilities are passive receivers of PFAS and will benefit greatly from increased transparency on upstream sources of PFAS.
+Further, municipal wastewater treatment systems and biosolids land application are not the sources of PFAS contamination, and clean water utilities should not bear the cost of removal alone.